Marketing and Corporate Communications | What’s the Difference?

 The possibilities of information sharing are endless.
 And employee motivation is at the center, with news, praise, sales dashboards, health and safety announcements to name just a few content options.

-A customer complaint – in its very nature – can be tricky and demotivating for employees to handle.
+A customer complaint, for example, can be tricky and demotivating for employees to handle.
 Companies can turn a difficult experience into an ingeniously positive experience for its employees through corporate communications.
 But it begs the question…

 Where does marketing fit into corporate communications?